ioannis-koukotzilas/weather-widget/README.md

 - we make the network request using the `fetch()` function, and this returns a Response object.
 - we retrieve the response as JSON using the `json()` function of the Response object.

 After all that, the `responseObject` variable will contain the JavaScript object based on the JSON.

-We are then passed that object to two function calls: `currentWeather(responseObject)` and `dailyWeather(responseObject)` — the first one fills the `<section class="current-weather">` with the correct data, while the second one creates the `<details>` disclosure element which contains the forecast information for each day of the next seven days, and inserts it into the `<section class="daily-weather”>`, as it also pass the correct data into the next seven days max temperature chart we created using the [Chart.js](https://www.chartjs.org/docs/latest/) JavaScript charting.
+We are then passed that object to two function calls: `currentWeather(responseObject)` and `dailyWeather(responseObject)` — the first one fills the `<section class="current-weather">` with the correct data, while the second one creates the `<details>` disclosure element which contains the forecast information for each day of the next seven days, and inserts it into the `<section class="daily-weather">`, as it also pass the correct data into the next seven days max temperature chart we created using the [Chart.js](https://www.chartjs.org/docs/latest/) JavaScript charting.

-We use a for...of loop to loop through each object in the array.
-For each one, we create several new elements:
+We used a `for...of` statement to loop through each object in the array.
+For each one, we created several new elements:

 ```javascript
 for (const forecast of dailyForecast) {